Communicating through ChurchSuite

 Using your own email client for ChurchSuite communications

 We've worked hard to make emailing out through ChurchSuite as intuitive, simple and effective as possible.
 Sometimes though, users prefer to use their familiar desktop email applications and the additional functionality those systems can offer.
-Or the nature of certain communications may be private and should not be logged in ChurchSuite's communication logs and reports.
+However, the nature of certain communications may be private and should not be logged in ChurchSuite's communication logs and reports.
 ChurchSuite makes it easy to "pull" the email recipient list generated in ChurchSuite into several common desktop email clients.
 Here are a couple of useful features to help you:

 1. By clicking on any email address in ChurchSuite